MicrosoftDocs/azure-docs/articles/sql-database/sql-database-managed-instance.md

 ### Data Migration Service

 The Azure Database Migration Service is a fully managed service designed to enable seamless migrations from multiple database sources to Azure Data platforms with minimal downtime.
 This service will streamline the tasks required to move existing 3rd party and SQL Server databases to Azure.
-Deployment options includes Azure SQL Database, Azure SQL Database Managed Instance and SQL Server in Azure VM at Public Preview.
-See [How to migrate your on-premises database to Azure SQL Database Managed Instance using DMS](https://aka.ms/migratetoMIusingDMS).
+Deployment options includes Azure SQL Database, Managed Instance and SQL Server in Azure VM at Public Preview.
+See [How to migrate your on-premises database to Managed Instance using DMS](https://aka.ms/migratetoMIusingDMS).

 ### Backup and restore